puneettiwari9/Hospital-Analysis-by-SQL/README.md

   discharge_date DATE,
   medical_expenses NUMERIC(10,2)
 );
+---

 ##📥 Data Import Command

-To import your CSV file (update the file path to your system):
+---To import your CSV file (update the file path to your system):

 sql
 Copy